alex-kas/nec_terrain/9008/README.md

 #### Stage 2

 It is a bit more tricky.
 You are now ready to write to the internal flash.
-I took the initial scipt from Droid Ultra unbrick thread by VBlack on xda, so I preserved his strategy.
+I took the initial script from Droid Ultra unbrick thread by VBlack on xda, so I preserved his strategy.
+That is rewriting on a by-partition basis.
+You specify partitions to rewrite and supply their images.

-You must have a file which is the partition table of your phone as position of partitions is vital for the script in question.
+Thus you must have a file which is the partition table of your phone as position of partitions is vital for the script in question.
 But you cannot get this file as your phone is dead.
 So, you must assume one from a working identical phone around, from another person, from here for instance (`gpt.txt`), or from whatever.
-No help here, sorry.
+No more specific help here, sorry.

 What is the **MOST** important, you **MUST** understand what you want to rewrite.
 In my case I killed `aboot` experimenting with a new kernel and had to rewrite `aboot`.
 For a friend of mine I have rewritten `recovery` to save the system folder after.
 As the rule of thumb:

 **You can assume that if you are not me, you have altered your phone only by my instructions (or terroot written after my method) and therefore partitions are either in their original state (of you did not touch your phone) or where they should be after my guides.**

-Therefore, the `gpt.txt` found in this folder is quite nice to locate most vital partitions (for this gpt `recovery` partition is as it is _after_ rooting by my guides).
+Therefore, the `gpt.txt` found in this folder is quite nice to locate most vital partitions (for this gpt `recovery` partition is as it is _after_ rooting by my guides or equivalently by terroot).
 If ever needed, you will rewrite some of `sbl1,2,3`, `aboot`, `tz`, `rpm` or `recovery`, I think.

 If you have your partition table in a form of binary file, you can make a text table by means of `gpt_parser.py`